-We’ve written about the dangers of texting and driving, but what fewer people recognize are the dangers that texting holds for pedestrians, who share the streets and sidewalks with other pedestrians, bicyclists, cars, trucks and other vehicles.
+We’ve written about the dangers of texting and driving, but what fewer people realize are the serious dangers that texting has to pedestrians, who share the streets and sidewalks with other pedestrians, bicyclists, cars, trucks and other vehicles.

-One town in New Jersey’s Bergen County is implementing a no texting while jaywalking policy after the community ad three fatalities and 23 people injured in a three-month period.
-Fort Lee authorities hope fining those on foot who disobey traffic laws while texting will lead to a decline in pedestrian accident injuries and fatalities.
-Now if you decide to text while crossing the street in Fort Lee it can cost you an $85 fine.
-So far, more than 117 tickets have been issued, and those officers are on the lookout for walkers busily typing away on their phones.
+So, if you decide to text while crossing the street in Fort Lee it can cost you an $85 fine.
+More than 117 tickets have been issued so far, and officers are on the lookout for walkers that are busily typing away on their phones while crossing the street.